I know technically summer is over, but can we have one last summery recipe?

 - 5 - 6 medium tomatillos husked, stemmed, & washed

 - 1 garlic clove (optional)

 - ½ teaspoon salt

-In the meantime, throw the cilantro, olive oil, lime juice, cumin, salt, & pepper in a food processor or blender.
-Drain the tomatillos and peppers, and toss them in.
+- Add the tomatillos, jalapeño, cilantro, olive oil, lime juice, cumin, salt, & pepper in a food processor or blender.

-Enjoy with a big bag of chips and a few friends!
+- Enjoy with a big bag of chips and a few friends, and some margaritas!

 You might also like